stofte/ream-editor/README.md

 Tests
 -----

 Test integration scripts perform basic feature tests against a live database.
-The test assumes the target database server has databases `testdb` and `testdb2` available.
+The connectionstrings used can be found in `scripts/connections.json`.

 - `npm run generate-for-sqlserver` scripts for MS SQL Server
 - `npm run generate-for-npgsql` scripts for PostgreSQL